 Practicing Healthcare With Purpose: Why Medical Professionals Are Choosing HALO in 2026

-For many healthcare professionals, 2026 marks a turning point.
-Burnout, administrative overload, and misalignment with organizational values have pushed clinicians, nurses, and healthcare staff to rethink not just where they work, but why they work.
+Healthcare professionals are at cross roads in 2026.
+Burnout, administrative overload, and misaligned organizational values have pushed clinicians, nurses, and healthcare staff to rethink not just where they work, but why they work.

-As a 501(c)(3) Federally Qualified Health Center Look-Alike (FQHC-LA), HALO offers something increasingly rare in healthcare: the ability to deliver high-quality, whole-person care while serving diverse, underserved communities at a meaningful scale.
+A 501(c)(3) Federally Qualified Health Center Look-Alike (FQHC-LA), HALO offers something rare in healthcare: The ability to deliver high-quality, holistic care while serving diverse, underserved communities at a meaningful scale.

 A Mission That Goes Beyond the Exam Room

-HALO was founded with a clear commitment: to provide comprehensive, culturally sensitive healthcare to low-income and ethnically diverse populations throughout Sacramento.
-Today, that mission translates into real, measurable impact.
+HALO was founded with a commitment to provide comprehensive healthcare to low-income and diverse populations throughout Sacramento.

-With nine community clinics, HALO serves more than 40,000 individuals and supports approximately 15,000 patient encounters each month.
-Every role at HALO—clinical, administrative, or leadership—directly contributes to expanding access to care and improving health outcomes where the need is greatest.
+HALO’s nine community clinics serve more than 40,000 people and supports approximately 15,000 patient encounters each month.
+Every role at HALO, clinical, administrative, or leadership, directly contributes to expanding access to care and improving health outcomes.

 One of HALO’s defining strengths is its integrated care model.
-Medical, mental health, and dental services operate in coordination, allowing care teams to address the full spectrum of patient needs.
+Medical, mental health, and dental services operate together, allowing care teams to address the full spectrum of patient needs.

-This whole-person approach is especially critical in underserved communities, where patients often face overlapping medical, behavioral, and social challenges.
-At HALO, clinicians are supported by multidisciplinary teams that collaborate across specialties, improving continuity of care and patient trust.
+This holistic approach is critical in underserved communities, where patients often face overlapping medical, behavioral, and social challenges.
+At HALO, clinicians are supported by teams that collaborate across specialties, improving continuity of care and patient trust.

 Opportunities for Physicians, NPs, and PAs

-HALO offers a broad range of opportunities for licensed providers who want to practice comprehensive, community-focused medicine.
+HALO offers a broad range of opportunities for licensed providers who want to practice community-focused medicine.

 Physicians, nurse practitioners, and physician assistants can work across: